 For information on currency, vaccinations, tipping, and more check out our page on Traveling The United States.

 How To Get There

 Hawaii has three international airports with Honolulu, Oahu being the most popular.
 The other two are Kona and Hilo, which are both located on the Big Island.
-You can fly directly into Maui or Kauai from the USA or a few airports in Canada, otherwise it will be easiest to fly into Honolulu and then book flights from there.
+You can fly directly into Maui or Kauai from the USA or a few airports in Canada, otherwise, it will be easiest to fly into Honolulu and then book flights from there.
 Flights between islands are usually inexpensive and range between $100-200 USD round trip.

 Best Time To Travel

-Hawaii is an excellent travel destination year round, but there are certain months that receive significantly less rain.
+Hawaii is an excellent travel destination year-round, but there are certain months that receive significantly less rain.
 May, April, September, and October are some of the best months to travel to Hawaii as far as sunshine and crowds go.
 December to March offers is the best expert surfing season.
 If you would like to hike the Kalalau Trail in Kauai, summer will be your best bet for consistent weather.
 The climate on each island is slightly different.
-Honolulu and Maui have the most consist weather and tend to receive the most sun.
+Honolulu and Maui have the most consistent weather and tend to receive the most sun.